TAO71-AI/I4.0/README.md

-# TAO NeuroN/I4.0
+# TAO I4.0
 ## What is this?
-TAO NeuroN/I4.0 is an AI created by TAO71 in C# and Python.
-It works with GPT4All, LLaMA (Experimental), Tensorflow and OpenAI's ChatGPT (API key required).
+TAO I4.0 is an AI created by TAO71 in C# and Python.
+It uses GPT4All, Transformers, Tensorflow and OpenAI's ChatGPT (API key required).

 ## If I don't want a plugin, can I remove it?
 Yes, you can remove every plugin of the AI and you will not need to fix bugs in the AI code.

 ## What is a plugin?
-Everything on the LibNeuroN/Plugins/ directory is a plugin.
+Everything on the LibI4/Plugins/ directory is a plugin.

 ## PC Requirements
 CPU: Any CPU with AVX2 and 2+ cores (AVX if you're only going to use Tensorflow).